 Whatever your experience, we can help you to build a perfect CV with our CV builder.
 Our templates, pre-written text and advice mean it’s quicker and easier than going it alone.
 Start now!

 How long should my data analyst CV be?

-It is UK best practice to create a CV of around 2 A4 pages.
-CVs over two pages are considered long, and CV’s of over three pages start to become difficult for a recruiter to absorb fully.
+It is best practice in the UK to create a one-page, maximum two-page long CV.
+CVs over two pages are considered long, and over three pages of CVs start becoming difficult for a recruiter to absorb fully.
 Evaluate the way you use bullet points and cut out any fluffy language or filler words, making your text as punchy and data-focused as possible.

 Related CVs Business Operations CV Examples